altunixon/wips/lns/altina_ln/ASP-a-Volume_1_to_10_Appendix.md

 And so, how could the gunpowder be ignited?
 After all, it was deep inside the steel cast cannon, and covered by the iron ball and wrapped in a pouch.<br/>
 In the depths of the cannon was a thin narrow hole called a vent, which was about the size of a finger.
 The vent pick, a ice pick like dagger, was struck down the vent and into the gunpowder pouch.<br/>
 Next gunpowder was poured into the vent, and it could be ignited from the outside.<br/>
-Although some of the pressure from the explosion would escape from this vent… This method of ignition had never changed in almost 400 years.<br/>
+Although some of the pressure from the explosion would escape from this vent…<br/>
+This method of ignition had never changed in almost 400 years.<br/>
 The cannons might be powerful, but if the projectile was just an iron ball, it’s area of effect would be quite narrow.
 Therefore, it was more prominent in sieges to destroy castle gates and walls, or in naval battle.<br/>
 And after equipping a large quantity of it, it was very effective in city and fortress defense, which was an exception to its usage.<br/>